nicholas-leonard/dp/doc/index.md

 A [Facial Keypoints tutorial](facialkeypointstutorial.md) involving the case study of a Kaggle Challenge is also available.
 It provides an overview of the steps required for extending and using  __dp__ in the context of the challenge.
 And even provides the script so that you can generate your own Kaggle submissions.

+The [Language Model tutorial](languagemodeltutorial.md) examines the implementation of a neural network language model trained on the Billion Words dataset.

 <a name="dp.packages"/>
 []()
 ## dp Packages ##